Transfer learning with affine model transformation: Abstract

 \section{Abstract}

-Supervised transfer learning (TL) has received considerable attention because of its potential to boost the predictive power of machine learning in cases with limited data.
-In a conventional scenario, cross-domain differences are modeled and estimated using a given set of source models and samples from a target domain.
-For example, if there is a functional relationship between source and target domains, only domain-specific factors are additionally learned using target samples to shift the source models to the target.
-However, the general methodology for modeling and estimating such cross-domain shifts has been less studied.
-This study presents a TL framework that simultaneously and separately estimates domain shifts and domain-specific factors using given target samples.
-Assuming consistency and invertibility of the domain transformation functions, we derive an optimal family of functions to represent the cross-domain shift.
-The newly derived class of transformation functions takes the same form as invertible neural networks using affine coupling layers, which are widely used in generative deep learning.
-We show that the proposed method encompasses a wide range of existing methods, including the most common TL procedure based on feature extraction using neural networks.
-We also clarify the theoretical properties of the proposed method, such as the convergence rate of the generalization error, and demonstrate the practical benefits of separately modeling and estimating domain-specific factors through several case studies.
+Supervised transfer learning has received considerable attention due to its potential to boost the predictive power of machine learning in scenarios where data are scarce.
+Generally, a given set of source models and a dataset from a target domain are used to adapt the pre-trained models to a target domain by statistically learning domain shift and domain-specific factors.
+While such procedurally and intuitively plausible methods have achieved great success in a wide range of real-world applications, the lack of a theoretical basis hinders further methodological development.
+This paper presents a general class of transfer learning regression called affine model transfer, following the principle of expected-square loss minimization.
+It is shown that the affine model transfer broadly encompasses various existing methods, including the most common procedure based on neural feature extractors.
+Furthermore, the current paper clarifies theoretical properties of the affine model transfer such as generalization error and excess risk.
+Through several case studies, we demonstrate the practical benefits of modeling and estimating inter-domain commonality and domain-specific factors separately with the affine-type transfer models.